Rules for Proper Secondary Container Labeling

 Secondary Container Label Requirements

-Employers must make sure that each container of hazardous chemicals in the workplace is labeled, tagged, or marked with either of the following:
+Employers must make sure each container of hazardous chemicals in the workplace is labeled, tagged, or marked with either of the following:

 - Sample vials or sealable tubes.
-Large batches of the same compound may be labeled collectively, provided that they are stored and handled as a group.
+Large batches of the same compound may be labeled collectively, provided they are stored and handled as a group.

 Only a few exceptions apply to secondary container labels.
 These include:

-If the container size is impractical to house a label.
+- If the container size is impractical to house a label.

-In all the above cases, management is responsible for creating an alternative system that provides the same information provided on the original GHS-compliant label in a different written or displayed format.
+In all the above cases, management is responsible for creating an alternative system which provides the same information on the original GHS-compliant label in a different written or displayed format.
 For example, a process sheet, placard, or other written material that includes the details can be displayed in the workplace.